 Some of our collections are not catalogued in the general catalogue.
 We have lists of books from the libraries of Howard Pammett, Archie Tolmie and Alex and Alice Edmison.
 Several uncatalogued books are available in our upper processing room and we also have uncatalogued catalogues related for example to hardware, tools and to the building trades in the 1960s.
 The uncatalogued collections also include serials such as Municipal World, Ontario History, Bandwagon, Archivaria and archival and historical newsletters.
-We have one of the best collections of street directories related to Peterborough, many of which are listed in our finding aids for the Stan McBride fonds.
+We also have one of the best collections of street directories related to Peterborough.

 Search our catalogue